bartificer/programming-by-stealth/docs/pbs48.md

 // TypeError: firstInstance.staticFn is not a function
 ```

-In this initial simple example I chose not to name any static and instance properties or functions with the same name as each other.
+In this initial simple example, I chose not to name any static and instance properties or functions with the same name as each other.
 However, since they are actually completely different things, there is no reason not use the same name.
 A static property named `myName` and an instance property named `myName` are completely different things, as are a static function named `logName` and an instance function named `logName`.
 We can illustrate this point with an updated dummy class:

 ```javascript
 class BetterExplainer{